Let’s see How to make Curd (Dahi) at home perfectly by following this simple trick and some easy yet important steps.

 Believe me, this curd was set in even less than 3 hours when Delhi was freezing at 12 degrees in the daytime.
 And it sets like this every time.
 All thanks to certain tips that I follow religiously, especially in winters.

-Make Curd at home
+Make Curd in winters

-When something gives you the same results repetitively then it is not ”By Chance”.
+When something gives you the same results repetitively then it is not ''By Chance''.
 The result may be good or bad but It surely does have some reasoning behind it, and you either stick to it or change it.

 In my case, it’s the perfect curd every time whether its summers or Delhi winters.
 Even during winters, I have to check it after 2 hours only, this is because if left for long, then I get curd set in a pool of whey (water)